openresty/lua-nginx-module/README.markdown

 ngx.is_subrequest
 -----------------

 **syntax:** *value = ngx.is_subrequest*

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;*

-Returns `true` if the current request is an nginx subrequest, or `false` otherwise.
+Returns `true` if the current request is an Nginx subrequest, or `false` otherwise.

 [Back to TOC](#nginx-api-for-lua)

 ngx.re.match
 ------------

 **syntax:** *captures, err = ngx.re.match(subject, regex, options?, ctx?, res_table?)*

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*